SwinRoverTeam/.github/profile/README.md

 ## Hi, we're Swinburne's most exciting, high stakes robotics team.
-The rock munchers

 Comprised of diverse disciplines and backgrounds, our team is united through our shared aspirations, curiosity, and commitment to push the frontiers of space, and uphold these values: